jianghengle/dmac/server/README.md

 DMAC_PORT: the server's port
 GLOBUS_CLIENT_ID: the app client id registered on Globus
 GLOBUS_CLIENT_SECRET: the app client secret generated on Globus
 DMAC_PERMISSION: if using local user and file acl permission to adapt to Globus connect server.
 Set `local` to enable it.

+When working with Globus connect server:
+- set 002 as umask
+- add `perms 660` in /etc/gridftp.conf

+Add user directory with correct ownership and permissions when adding a manager.

 ## Installation
 1. install Crystal https://crystal-lang.org/docs/installation/